Newton County has new laws on where people are allowed to fire guns recreationally.

 The ordinance was created by a group of active citizens along with county commissioners Lanier Sims and Levie Maddox and Maj.
 Morris Jones of the Newton County Sheriff’s Office, who sought to find a middle ground between public safety concerns and the rights of responsible gun owners.
 The committee recommended the new ordinance be accompanied by a public education campaign.

-Nine citizens spoke about the ordinance, voicing a variety of concerns.
+Nine citizens spoke about the ordinance during public comments, voicing a variety of concerns.
 Some felt even the law in effect prior to Tuesday night was too stringent and should be repealed so only state law applied, saying it was up to gun owners to be responsible.